 Instruments Used

-Job Satisfaction survey or JSS is an instrument designed with the idea indicating if employees are happy in their current role.
+The Job Satisfaction survey or JSS is an instrument designed with the idea indicating if employees are happy in their current role.
 This could pinpoint departments or specific job roles with disgruntled employees.
 The instrument was also developed with the notion of providing a methodological format that could assess the variables that were theory specified and in numbers.
 The JSS is often used globally and is a multidimensional, job specific tool (Van Saane, Sluiter, Verbeek, & Frings-Dresen, 2003).
 The JSS assesses job satisfaction from a low as in dissatisfied workers, all the way to high or satisfied workers (Spector, 1994).

-Jon Descriptive Index survey (JDI) on the other hand encompasses the inclusion of the motivational strategies that are used by companies in encouraging the employees as well as keeping them involved in the organizational activities that transpire in the company on a day to day basis (Gillespie et al., 2009).
+Job Descriptive Index survey (JDI) on the other hand encompasses the inclusion of the motivational strategies that are used by companies in encouraging the employees as well as keeping them involved in the organizational activities that transpire in the company on a day to day basis (Gillespie et al., 2009).

 Jobs in General scale survey (JIB)is the third instrument that can be used to evaluate the satisfaction that the employees derive from their involvement with the duties that have been entrusted to them by the company.
 The focus of the JIG is to measure participants job satisfaction in a broad sense (Gillespie et al., 2009)